Tutorial | Model monitoring in different contexts#

 The Evaluate recipe with API node logs as input#

-Another subtle difference between the Evaluate recipe in the API Flow zone compared to the Batch Flow zone is the option to automatically handle the input data as API node logs.
+There is another subtle difference between the Evaluate recipe in the API Flow zone compared to the Batch Flow zone.
+In the API Flow zone, the Evaluate recipe automatically handles the input data as API node logs.

-With this activated (detected by default), you do not need to care about all the additional columns or the naming.
+With this activated (detected by default), you don’t need to care about all the additional columns or the naming.

 Note

-If using a version of Dataiku prior to 11.2, you will need to add a Prepare recipe to keep only the features and prediction columns, and rename them to match the initial training dataset convention.
+If using a version of Dataiku prior to 11.2, you will need to add a Prepare recipe to keep only the features and prediction columns.
+Then, rename them to match the initial training dataset convention.

 Create a one-click monitoring loop#

-1. From the top navigation bar of the Design node, navigate to More Options (…) > API Designer.
+From the top navigation bar of the Design node, navigate to More Options (

 An exported Python model scored externally#

-In some cases, we may wish to export a model designed in Dataiku so that it can be run on an external system — for example, within a more complete pipeline where other tasks are performed before and after the call to the model is done.
-However, even if model scoring is done externally, model monitoring can still be done within Dataiku.
+Depending on the deployment context, you may wish to export a model designed in Dataiku so that it can run on an external system.
+For example, a model may need to run within a more complete pipeline including tasks before and after the model call.
+However, even if model scoring occurs externally, model monitoring can still occur within Dataiku.

 Additional prerequisites#